Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yeah, right.

-Um in that instance, I think it was to do with aviation staff as well, where they were saying, Look, we haven't been paid for over a month, and we're gonna start walking out um if you don't start paying us again.
+In that instance, I think it was to do with aviation staff as well, where they were saying, look, we haven't been paid for over a month and we're going to start walking out if you don't start paying us again.

-Eventually, once the government is breathed back into life, that you get yeah, you get your back pay.
+Eventually, once the government is breathed back into life, you get your backpay.

 Yeah, you don't just lose that money, as I understand it.